 - Try to accommodate the person’s need for privacy whenever possible.
 If privacy isn’t possible, use a relaxed demeanour to set the mood.
 Humour may help to dispel embarrassment or upset.

-- Wash the person’s skin afterwards.
-Pat dry and apply a barrier cream, sparingly to prevent irritation.
+- Wash the person’s skin afterwards with warm soapy water.
+Pat dry and apply a barrier cream sparingly to prevent irritation.

 - Wash your hands thoroughly with soap and water afterwards, even if you wore disposable gloves.

 - Dispose of used pads and gloves appropriately.
 Do not flush pads or gloves down the toilet.

 Some events may need prompt medical attention including:

 - inability to urinate

 - sudden bedwetting or loss of urinary control

 - diarrhoea that lasts longer than 24 hours

 - persistent skin rash that doesn’t respond to scrupulous hygiene and barrier creams